OSInside/kiwi/doc/source/system_create.rst

 --root=<directory>

   Path to the image root directory.
-This directory is usally created by the kiwi prepare command.
+This directory is usually created by the kiwi prepare command.
 If a directory is used which was not created by kiwi's prepare command, it's important to know that kiwi stores image build metadata below the image/ directory which needs